MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/xr/intro.md

 # [Legacy XR](#tab/legacy)

-If you're still on Unity 2019 or earlier, Microsoft recommends using the Legacy Built-in XR support.
+If you're still on **Unity 2019** or earlier, Microsoft recommends using the **Legacy Built-in XR support**.

 While the Windows XR plugin is functional on Unity 2019, it's not recommended because this plugin is not compatible with Azure Spatial Anchors on Unity 2019.

+If you're starting a new project, we recommend [installing Unity 2020 instead](choosing-unity-version.md) and using the Mixed Reality OpenXR plugin.